 Figure 7: Sub phase A, B, C, D and E for Distribution Area (source from StockCharts.com).

 Now if you are convinced how important these zones are, let us get back to the Excessive momentum.
 Excessive momentum can serve you as the systematic tool to detect these accumulation and distribution areas.
 Individual excessive momentum can be considered as an accumulation or distribution zone described in the four-phase market.
 To be more clear, you can confirm the accumulation area by creating the box below where the excessive momentum was started.
 Likewise, you can confirm the distribution area by creating the box above where the excessive momentum was started.
 Once this box is defined, you can predict the direction of new trend with higher accuracy.

-Figure 8: Accumulation and distribution area detected for Reversal opportunity by Excessive momentum indicator.
+Figure 8: Accumulation area detected by Excessive momentum indicator.

-Figure 9: Distribution zone for continuation detected by Excessive momentum indicator.
+Figure 9: Distribution area detected by Excessive momentum indicator.